zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   ethernet networks into logical networks.
 See :ref:`vlan-support` for more details.

+* **Network traffic classification.** The sent and received network packets can be prioritized depending on application needs.
+  See :ref:`traffic-class-support` for more details.

 Additionally these network technologies (link layers) are supported in Zephyr OS v1.7 and later: